 The genesis of this model, is that I received a nice email from someone requesting that I modify my equity waterfall model to include monthly, rather than annual, cash flow periods.
 The modification took a bit of work, but you can find a link to download the model at the end of this post.

-This model uses the same general methodology as my other equity waterfall model, only this version uses monthly rather than annual periods.
+This model uses the same general methodology as my other equity waterfall model, only this version uses monthly rather than annual periods with the option to calculate IRR hurdles using either XIRR() or IRR()*12 .
 Unlike its annual counterpart, it does not have an option to use Equity Multiple hurdles nor does it include the option to model asset management fees or development fees.
 As time permits, I’ll work to add those features to this model.

 Using the Equity Waterfall Model with Monthly Periods

 Using the model is simple.
-Just drop in your analysis start date, net levered cash flow stream from your DCF, sponsor vs. partner equity share, preferred return and IRR hurdles, and let the model do the rest.
+Just drop in your analysis start date, net levered cash flow stream from your DCF, sponsor vs. partner equity share, preferred return and IRR hurdles, choose whether to calculate IRR hurdles using XIRR() or IRR()*12, and then let the model do the rest.
 And again, it is not intended to be a standalone model, but it should be rather simple to plug into your own model.

 The model has been available for several years and gone through several updates.
 Nonetheless, there may be errors so please let me know if you find any.
 And as always, feel free to reach out with any comments or questions you may have.

 Download the Real Estate Equity Waterfall Model with IRR Hurdles (Monthly Periods)